anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter03.md

 | Crypto acceleration | N  | Y | Y |
 | Crypto Acceleration Interface | N  | Y | Y |

+<a name="3.4"></a>
+## 3.4 NFVI Required State
+This sections describes the readiness of NFVI before the certification process can begin.
+Once the NFVI is configured with either of the profiles - B, C, N, a set of tests should (for example functests) be run in order to determine the readiness of NFVI for certification.
+#TODO : Identify the tests for this section